Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 ## preface

-In order to write filters using FS well, you first need to understand what an actual filter can do (and what it can not).

-If you have never been editing an actual filter, here are the related articles from wiki (not maintained by me):

-- pathofexile.gamepedia.com/Item_filter
-- pathofexile.gamepedia.com/Item_filter_guide

-You don't have to understand and remember every detail - just the rough idea how it works.

-Real filters have no access to following information:

-- player level
-- league
-- item full name after identification (only base type name)
-- whether the item has been allocated to you (while playing in a party)
-- whether the item has multiple variants (some uniques have)
-- whether the item has any drop restrictions
-- whether the item has alternate art
-- whether the item has already been picked up and dropped again by a player
-- whether the currently played character can equip the item

-Additionally

-- Some items can not be hidden (`Hide` will be ignored by the game).
-Read FAQ for more details.
-- Many unique items share the same base type.
-So your next Inpulsa's drop is very likely to actually be Tinkerskin (both are `Sadist Garb`).
-This pretty much makes filtering some unique items impossible because multiple uniques share the same base (very common for belts, rings, amulets and jewels).
-There is no better way to workaround it other than having blocks for:
-  - "bad drops" (base with only bad uniques)
-  - "good drops" (base with only good uniques)
-  - "potentially good drops" (base with at least 1 good unique)

-Filter Spirit requires files in UTF-8 encoding.
-This is the same as for real filters.
-[UTF-8 everywhere.](http://utf8everywhere.org/)
+Just like real filters, Filter Spirit requires files in UTF-8 encoding.
+UTF-8 everywhere.](http://utf8everywhere.org/)

-## actual filter vs Filter Spirit
+## actual filters vs FS filter templates

 Filter Spirit is a tool that lets you write a filter using enhanced syntax and market information.
 It is important to note few key things:

 - The enhanced-syntax-filter-template-file is read by FS program.
 It is not modified and only used to generate an actual filter.
 This brings the possibility to refresh (redo the generation) which updates the base types of worthy items while maintaining the same filter structure.
 - FS filters syntax is similar to the real filters only to make it easier to learn and understand how it works.
-It could use a completely different grammar but there would not be much point in it.
+In theory, it could use a completely different grammar but in practice, there would not be much point in it.
 Ideas for new extensions welcome.
+- FS filter templates use a declarative, not imperative language.
+It is not Turing-complete and therefore can not be labeled as a programming language.
 - FS filters syntax IS NOT a superset of real filters.
 Copy-pasting a real filter to FS will almost always cause syntax errors.
-However, the convertion is pretty easy (read further).
+However, the convertion is pretty easy (you only need to move `Show` and `Hide`).
 - Because FS only generates real filters based on extra information, it can not do more than actual filters.
 FS exists mostly to save you time and error-prone manual work by reducing duplicated code and automating incorporation of market information.
+It is not a game plugin or any sort of a hack, only a text file compiler/generator.

 ## FS features

 Core features of FS syntax are:

 - Being able to name constants.
-No more copy-pasting the same color values - just write `$color_money = 213 159 15` and reuse `$color_money` whenever you want
+No more copy-pasting the same color values - just write `$color_money = 213 159 15` and reuse `$color_money` whenever you want.
 - Being able to name sets of styles.
 Write `$x = { SetFontSize 42 SetTextColor $black }` and reuse in any block.
 - Nesting of blocks.
 This is a very powerful feature allowing to significantly remove duplicate code and override styles for specific items.
 - Querying item prices at generation time. `Autogen cards Price >= 100` will query poe.ninja or poe.watch for divination cards worth 100 or more chaos.